collabnix/kubelabs/Helm101/helm-templates.md

 helm install my-nginx-release-alpine ./my-nginx-chart --values values-new.yaml
 ```

 The release name and the yaml that gets picked up need to be changed here.
+In this same way, you could create different values.yaml with different overriding properties and end up with an infinite number of nginx servers, each with different values.

+This brings us to the end of the section on the powerful use of Helm templates.
 Now, let's move on to Chart hooks.

 [Next: Chart Hooks](chart-hooks.md)